Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Attack Evaluation

 \subsubsection{Exploit Extension}

 {\bf Mempool in Reth $v0.1.0-alpha.4$}: Recall that the mempool is a FIFO queue: Any transaction residential in the mempool is never evicted, no matter how high an arriving transaction's fee is.
-Besides, when there is an empty slot in its mempool, it requires that the transaction admitted must have \textit{GasPrice} higher than the latest block's $BasePrice$.
+Besides, when there is an empty slot in its mempool, it requires that the transaction admitted must have fees higher than the latest block's base fee.

-{\bf Actual exploit $XT_{8a}$}: In $XT_8$, the attack cost increases with the block $BasePrice$.
-We manually propose a method to decrease the block $BasePrice$ in Ethereum by mounting an eviction attack on the previous block.
-Specifically, in Ethereum (after EIP1559), given a recently produced block $i$, the block $BasePrice$ of block $i+1$ is calculated dynamically as follows:
+{\bf Actual exploit $XT_{8a}$}: In $XT_8$, the attack cost increases with the block base fee.
+We manually propose a method to decrease the block base fee in Ethereum by mounting an eviction attack on the previous block.
+Specifically, in Ethereum (after EIP1559), given a recently produced block $i$, the base block fee of block $i+1$ is calculated dynamically as follows:

 {\fontsize{9.2pt}{9.2pt}\selectfont

 }